ChrisSantosLang/redscience/README.rst

   Blue Science says, “Clinical trials are what matter.
-We can’t clone entire religions, businesses, or states, and manipulate them to form properly controlled clinical trials of potential social policies, so social policies can take root only in *opinion*.”
-It says, “History will determine which proposed social technologies or other social changes are safe...but, by then, it will be too late.”
+We can’t clone entire religions, businesses, or states, and manipulate them to form properly controlled clinical trials of potential social policies, so social policy-making must take root in *opinion*.”
+It says, “History will determine which proposed social technologies or other social changes are safe... and, by then, it will be too late.”

 A perfect clinical trial would require cloning the entire universe at least
-twice: The exact proposed patient would receive the exact proposed treatment in one cloned universe and receive the alternative in another.
+twice: The exact proposed patient would receive the exact proposed treatment in one cloned universe and would receive the alternative in another.
 Any less-expensive experiment is mere calibration for some simplified model.
 Blue Science treats the inevitable simplification as an excuse to defer to subjective opinion--perhaps to the democratically-aggregated opinion of a minority (e.g.